marjaanah-stack/cfo-bank-reconciliation-engine/README.md

 ### **Alleviating Autonomous AI Concerns**
 To ensure record-keeping integrity and eliminate "black box" AI anxiety, the system is built on two core principles:
-* **Stateful Persistence:** Every step of the agentic reasoning is logged in the **PostgreSQL** database before the next agent begins.
+* **Stateful Persistence:** Every step of the agentic reasoning is logged in the **Postgres** database before the next agent begins.
 This provides a forensic-level audit trail for every reconciliation.
 * **Deduplication Shield:** A built-in check verifies if a row is already `RECONCILED` before any agent can attempt a new update.
 This prevents duplicate entries and ledger corruption.

 ---